Kert/TokyoChronosRealScale/README.md

 It changes game world scale to match real world because by default everything looks way too huge

-When using the mod the floor in game is synced perfectly with the floor in real world
+When using the mod the floor in game is synced perfectly with the floor in the real world

 Reset VR position in standing/sitting pose depending on how you want to play the game